Anthony L. Gardner: Diplomatic career

 Gardner served as Director for European Affairs on the National Security Council in 1994-95.
 In 2013, he was appointed by President Obama to head the US Mission to the European Union.
 In his testimony before the Senate on October 31, 2013, he noted that one of his most important objectives would be to "help conclude an ambitious Transatlantic Trade and Investment Partnership, or T-TIP, that will position our economies for success in the 21st century."
 He was confirmed by the Senate on February 12, 2014.

 He is also a member of the Council on Foreign Relations, a member of the advisory boards of the Centre for European Reform, the European Policy Centre the American EC Association and Seed Global Health.
 He is a Senior non-resident fellow of the German Marshall Fund.
 He has served as trustee of the Guggenheim UK Charitable Trust, and a board member for the Peggy Guggenheim Collection in Venice.

 He served as a member of the Board of Directors of Brookfield Business Partners between June 2017 and June 2020, and as a member of the Board of Directors of Scottish Power between August 2017 and April 2018.
 He was appointed member of the Board of Directors of Iberdrola in April 2018.

+In 2020, he authored the book Stars with Stripes on the relations between the United States and European Union.
+The book was included in the list of best foreign policy books of 2020 published by Foreign Affairs magazine.